yevster/weblogic-on-azure/cluster/README.md

    * For the "Password for WebLogic Administrator", enter 'Secret123456'.
    * Click Next.
    * On the Summary blade you must see "Validation passed".
 If you don't see this, you must troubleshoot and resolve the reason.
 After you have done so, you can continue.
-   * On the Summary blade, click OK.
-On the final screen, click Create.
+   * On the final screen, click Create.
 * It will take some time for the WebLogic cluster to properly deploy (could be up to an hour).
 Once the deployment completes, in the portal go to 'All resources'.
 * Find and click on adminVM.
 Copy the DNS name for the admin server.
 You should be able to log onto http://`<admin server DNS name>`:7001/console successfully using the credentials above.
 If you are not able to log in, you must troubleshoot and resolve the reason why before continuing.